Houston, TX, Architecture Schools

 Master of Architecture

-There are two entrance levels to the University of Houston's Master of Architecture program.
-Level I is for students who hold at least a bachelor's degree, and Level II is for those with a bachelor's degree in architecture or environmental design.
+There are various master's degrees available at the University of Houston in architecture.
+MARCH+3 is for students who hold at least a bachelor's degree in another field, and MARCH+2 is for those with a bachelor's degree in architecture or environmental design.
 Both levels include multiple design studio classes, and course topics include modern architecture and construction methods.

 Master of Science in Architecture

-The post-professional Master of Science (M.S.) in Architecture degree program is designed for students who already have a B.Arch. or its equivalent.
-Students choose from three advanced study concentrations, including urban and suburban design studies, green building components and architectural design.
+The post-professional Master of Science (M.S.) in Architecture degree program is designed for students who already have a professional degree in architecture.
+Students complete at least 36 units in this degree focused on studio design.

 Master of Arts in Architectural Studies

 Students who hold a bachelor's degree can choose the Master of Arts in Architectural Studies program.
-Students may pick from the same advanced study concentrations as the M.S. in Architecture program.
+Students complete design studio credits and independent research.